Updated June 2026

 Kaspa is a proof-of-work cryptocurrency that replaces the traditional blockchain with a blockDAG (Directed Acyclic Graph) structure.
 Instead of discarding valid blocks that don't make it into the canonical chain — as Bitcoin does — Kaspa incorporates every valid block into its ledger.
 This fundamental design change allows Kaspa to achieve significantly higher throughput and faster confirmation times while preserving the security guarantees of proof-of-work.

-Key Metric: Kaspa currently runs at 1 block per second and is scaling toward 10 blocks per second (and eventually 100 BPS) — compared to Bitcoin's ~1 block every 10 minutes.
+Key Metric: Kaspa currently runs at 10 blocks per second and is scaling toward 100 blocks per second — compared to Bitcoin's ~1 block every 10 minutes.

 Who Created Kaspa?